API Documentation

 Long conversations can exceed context window limits and increase costs.
 Mnexium's Summarization feature automatically compresses older messages into concise summaries while preserving recent messages verbatim.

-When enabled, Mnexium uses gpt-4o-mini to generate rolling summaries of your conversation history.
+When enabled, Mnexium generates rolling summaries of your conversation history.
 Summaries are cached and reused across requests, so you only pay for summarization once per conversation segment.

 Use the summarize parameter in your mnx object to enable automatic summarization.
 Choose a preset mode based on your cost/fidelity tradeoff: